-- 1. The Consultative Committee for Safety shall consist of: - (a) the Vice-Chancellor (or duly appointed deputy), as Chair; - (b) one person appointed by the Council in respect of the non-School institutions; - (c) six members of the Senate appointed by the General Board of whom one each shall be nominated by the Council of the School of Arts and Humanities, the Council of the School of the Humanities and Social Sciences, the Council of the School of the Physical Sciences, the Council of the School of the Biological Sciences, the Council of the School of Technology, the Faculty Board of Clinical Medicine: - (d) one person appointed from each of the unions formally recognized by the University, as nominated by the relevant association, provided that each member in this class shall have power to appoint a deputy to take her or his place at a particular meeting; - (e) one member of the Cambridge University and College Union appointed from that body; - (f) four persons appointed by the Consultative Committee's Sub-committees of whom one shall be nominated by each Sub-committee; - (g) two [persons in statu pupillari] (registered students), of whom one at least shall be nominated by the Graduate Union and one by Cambridge University Students' Union, appointed by the Council; - (h) two persons appointed on the nomination of the Forum of Professional Safety Advisers from among their number;
+- 1. The Consultative Committee for Safety shall consist of: - (a) the Vice-Chancellor (or duly appointed deputy), as Chair; - (b) one person appointed by the Council in respect of the non-School institutions; - (c) six members of the Senate appointed by the General Board of whom one each shall be nominated by the Council of the School of Arts and Humanities, the Council of the School of the Humanities and Social Sciences, the Council of the School of the Physical Sciences, the Council of the School of the Biological Sciences, the Council of the School of Technology, the Faculty Board of Clinical Medicine; - (d) one person appointed from each of the unions formally recognized by the University, as nominated by the relevant association, provided that each member in this class shall have power to appoint a deputy to take her or his place at a particular meeting; - (e) one member of the Cambridge University and College Union appointed from that body; - (f) four persons appointed by the Consultative Committee's Sub-committees of whom one shall be nominated by each Sub-committee; - (g) two registered students, of whom one at least shall be nominated by the Graduate Union and one by Cambridge University Students' Union, appointed by the Council; - (h) two persons appointed on the nomination of the Forum of Professional Safety Advisers from among their number; - (i) the Director of Estate Management or a duly appointed deputy, ex officio; - (j) the Director of the Human Resources Division, ex officio; - (k) not more than three members co-opted by the Committee, provided that it shall not be obligatory for the Committee to co-opt any person or persons.